Magisk Module WebsiteTelegram

 5. What should I do if my device is stuck in a boot loop after flashing a patch file?

 Try reflashing the original boot image to revert any changes.
-If issues persist, seek help from the Magisk community or forums for further troubleshooting.
+Trouble persists?
+Don’t be afraid to call in the cavalry - the Magisk community and forums are there to lend a hand.